Meritxell Negre

-Meritxhell Negre (17 February 1971 – 21 January 2020) was a Spanish singer-songwriter who was the sixth "Peaches" of international R&B/pop duo Peaches and Herb.
+Meritxell Negre (17 February 1971 – 21 January 2020) was a Spanish singer-songwriter who was the sixth "Peaches" of international R&B/pop duo Peaches and Herb.
 Negre was born in Barcelona, Spain.
 She was the lead singer in Barcelona's The Sutton Club Orchestra and was a runner up in the hit TV talent show El Trampolin (Telecinco), Spain's equivalent of Star Search.
 In 1996 Negre signed a publishing and production contract with EMI Publishing, Inc. She recorded her first solo album in 2004, The Meritxell Project/El Proyecto Meritxell.
 The album, which holds the same title as Negre's band, was co-written and produced with popular bassist/producer Gary Grainger.
 The album incorporates a bilingual mixture of R&B, Latin grooves and Jazzy ballads.

 Fame

 In 2008 Negre was heard doing session work by Fame, who was looking for the next singer to collaborate with as "Peaches."
 She officially became the first-ever non-African American Peaches and third recording artist since 1983 to co-record with Fame a Peaches and Herb album.
 The duo's latest album, Colors Of Love (Imagen Records), features Negre's powerful alto-soprano voice and range.